-See also Section 7.1 (Purchase, Repurchase and Sale), §(d) of Assignment Notification Events on page 198, pursuant to which an Assignment Notification Event occurs also in case of insolvency related events of the Seller or an Originator.
-The absence of any Assignment Notification Event is an Additional Purchase Condition, under Section 7.4 on page 207.
+See Section 7.1 (Purchase, Repurchase and Sale), §(d) of "Assignment Notification Events", pursuant to which an Assignment Notification Event occurs also in case of insolvency related events of the Seller or an Originator.
+The absence of any Assignment Notification Event is an Additional Purchase Condition, under Section 7.4 §(iv).